 But how can brands connect the dots between these social media marketing and PR?

+Social media PR has also allowed for businesses to build more personable relationships with consumers and seem more approachable.
 When creating messages and writing for social media platforms, PR pros are old hands at this type of work.
-Many went to journalism school and write daily as part of their roles.

 The bottom line?
-Don’t silo PR and social media teams.
+Don’t silo social media and PR teams, practice social PR.
 You may want to make the case that these teams should merge, or at the very least, collaborate very closely.
 For best practices on better aligning PR and social media, read our comprehensive ebook.